Freedisch/litmus/Training-Resources---Chaosthon.md

 This is the end of stage 2.
 Feel free to browse various features in the chaos center.
 The settings section provides various capabilities around teaming and GitOps.

+# Become part of the Litmus community
+* If you like the Litmus project, you may want to become one of the project stargazers on GitHub.
+Provide a star [here](https://github.com/litmuschaos/litmus/stargazers) if you like Litmus.
+* Join Litmus [slack channel](https://slack.litmuschaos.io) .
+Litmus community is at #litmus channel in Kubernetes slack workspace.

 ***